sumitkvnegi/Namaste_React/Chapter3 - Laying the Foundation/Readme.md

 ## JSX ⚙

 > JSX stands for JavaScript XML.
-> JSX allows us to write HTML elements in JavaScript and place them in the DOM without any createElement() and/or appendChild() methods.
+> JSX allows us to write HTML like code in JavaScript.
 > JSX makes it easier to write and add HTML in React.
-> JSX converts HTML tags into react elements.
+> JSX converts HTML tags like code into react elements ( React.createElement() ) using babel in the background.

 **Example 1 using JSX:**